neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/blog/datashuttle_gsoc2025.md

 ## Introduction

 Hi, I am Shrey.
-This summer, I had the opportunity to contribute to open-source neuroscience software through [Google Summer of Code](https://summerofcode.withgoogle.com/) — program that connects student developers with mentoring organizations to work on real-world projects.
+This summer, I had the opportunity to contribute to open-source neuroscience software through [Google Summer of Code](https://summerofcode.withgoogle.com/) — a program that connects student developers with mentoring organizations to work on real-world projects.
 I worked with the [Neuroinformatics Unit](https://neuroinformatics.dev/) to enhance [`datashuttle`](https://datashuttle.neuroinformatics.dev/), a tool for the creation, validation and transfer of neuroscience project folders.

 In this blog post, I'll share my experience adding cloud storage support to `datashuttle`, specifically integrating Google Drive and Amazon Web Services (AWS) S3 buckets as new remote storage options.
 This project expanded the tool's storage capabilities beyond its original SSH-based transfers, giving researchers more flexibility in how they manage and store their data.